 It’s a big decision.
 You need to consider all of the ways this may affect your life, both negative and positive.

-Some Things To Ask Yourself Before You Get A Service Dog
+Some Things To Ask Yourself Before Getting a Service Dog

 - Are you able to walk the dog, provide the basics like bathroom breaks?